Dairy farmer

 Licence fees

-For new Direct Pay dairy farm applications, the initial licence fee will be a pro-rata administration fee.
+* For new Non-MVR farm applications, the initial licence fee will be a pro-rata of the Administration fee.
 An invoice will be sent for payment once the application has been approved.